tedchain/tedchain-technology/README.md

 Account hierarchy
 -----------------

-Openchain uses a hierarchy of accounts, similar to a file system.
+Tedchain uses a hierarchy of accounts, similar to a file system.
 This adds a lot of interesting management options that systems like Bitcoin don't have.

 .. image:: /images/closedloop-2.png